loveencounterflow/intertype/README.md

   `_get_hedge_base_proxy_cfg` once for all
 * **[–]** rule out use of names with `cfg.sep` (`.`) (generally, check for name being a valid JS identifier;
   likewise, `sep` should be restricted to non-identifier characters)
+* **[–]** consider to offer faster mode where all hegerows must get pre-declared instead of being auto-vivified on-the-fly

 ## Is Done